(n.) (sense of) dedication, enthusiasm, gusto, passion

 What is MeraKi?

 If you search the web for “MeraKi” you will find that it is considered a noun.
 Or a verb.
 Or an adjective.
 Or an adverb.
-Many Greek native speakers speak up to say it is indeed a noun – you do things with MeraKi.
+Many Greek native speakers say it is indeed a noun – you do things with MeraKi.
 It is no coincidence that this word is often associated with food and cooking, and that I stumbled upon it while I was looking for a name for my freelance business.
 Anything associated with food is deeply ingrained in my identity of Italian and foodie – that is why it is one of the area in which I specialise.
 To do something with MeraKi means to do it with a light heart and a smile on your face.
 It means to put a little bit, or better a lot of, yourself into it.

-First of all, I was born in Taranto, a town in Apulia, South Italy, and of strong Greek heritage.
+I was born in Taranto, a town in Apulia, South Italy, and of strong Greek heritage.
 I wanted for the name to carry the presence of this heritage – in a way or another, a deep consciousness of my heritage has accompanied me in my journey through countries, languages and cultures.

 The meaning of MeraKi itself has also stuck with me: I translate with MeraKi.
 I translate with passion, I am deeply interested in the mechanism of conveying a message from a cultural point of view to another.
-I am all for a seamless flow of words that just make your client get what you have to offer.
+I am all for a seamless flow of words that just makes your client get what you have to offer.

 Are you ready to work the MeraKi way?